BenJeau/JavaFX-TicTacToe/README.md

 # JavaFX-TicTacToe
 My first JavaFX game, which is a tic-tac-toe game in which you can play against the computer, against someone else on your machine or against someone else on the same network.
+This code is for the client side.

+## Usage
+If you only want to play the game, there is an [executable .jar](TicTacToe.jar) in which you can run or if you want to modify the code, the code is in [/src/application](/src/application).
+In the executable .jar file, there is a bug in which there are no background.

 ## Screenshot